Scandalous Justice Part 2: The Absence of Biblical Due Process in the Stephen Sizer Antisemitism Scandal

 Flow chart copied from https://www.churchofengland.org/about/leadership-and-governance/legal-resources/clergy-discipline

 The Church of England’s use of tribunals is far from unique.
 It’s an institution that controls a lifelong professional qualification.
 Similar institutions, such as medical and legal bodies, routinely use tribunals to resolve contested cases.
 The use of a tribunal doesn’t indicate anything exceptional about Sizer’s case.
+Stevens, who has chaired a law firm, surely understands this.
+And yet, in order to whitewash his fellow evangelical leaders, he chose to give the misleading impression that the Sizer case must have been particularly difficult because a tribunal was used.

-The problem with Stevens’s standpoint can be crystallised into one question: if senior evangelical leaders were in no position to adjudicate claims of racism in their movement, who was in a suitable position to judge those claims?
-As we’ve seen, the Church of England’s leaders weren’t in a suitable position, because in many cases they themselves are the kind of false prophets whom Jesus warns against.
-Who, then, was best placed to say “Sizer is a trustworthy leader of God’s people” or “Sizer is guilty of disqualifying sin” if not senior evangelical leaders such as Stevens himself?
-Readers of this article who belong to an ethnic minority should ask themselves whether they agree with Stevens that evangelical leaders were “in no position” to take action against a Gospel Partnerships pastor who publicly posted links to at least eight different racist websites.
+The problem with Stevens’s defence can be crystallised into one question: if senior evangelical leaders were in no position to adjudicate claims of racism in their movement, who was in a suitable position to judge those claims?
+From an evangelical point of view, the Church of England’s leaders weren’t in a suitable position, because all too often, as Stevens knows, they’re the kind of false prophets who themselves should be subject to church discipline.
+Who, then, was best placed to say “Sizer is a trustworthy leader” or “Sizer is guilty of disqualifying sin”?
+The Bible’s answer is that allegations of misconduct among God’s people must be handled by faithful Christian leaders (1 Corinthians 5:12; 1 Corinthians 6:1–8).

 Why Focus on Stevens?